 We maintain a \$600.0 million revolving bank credit facility.
-The facility is secured by substantially all the borrowers' assets.
-Availability under the facilities is subject to a borrowing base set by the banks semi-annually and in certain other circumstances more frequently.
+The facility is secured by substantially all our assets.
+Availability under the facility is subject to a borrowing base set by the banks semi-annually and in certain other circumstances more frequently.
 Redeterminations, other than increases, require the approval of 75% of the lenders while increases require unanimous approval.
-At April 25, 2005, the bank credit facility had a \$600.0 million borrowing base of which \$317.1 million was available.
+At July 25, 2005, the bank credit facility had a \$600.0 million borrowing base of which \$311.6 million was available.